South Carolina Personal Injury Lawyers

 Johnson & Johnson continues to dispute the allegations that its Baby Power and Shower-to-Shower products (which are composed primarily of talcum powder) can lead to the development of ovarian cancer.
 However, of the three cases which have gone to trial thus far, all juries have found Johnson & Johnson liable for failing to disclose this research to its customers.
 Two of the three cases have resulted in substantial damages awards against the company: first, an award of $72 million to the family of an ovarian cancer victim; and second, a verdict of $55 million on behalf of a woman who contracted ovarian cancer but was later cured.
 But juries awarded substantial sums of punitive damages against Johnson & Johnson.

-Contact an Experienced Columbia SC Personal Injury Lawyer at Chappell, Smith & Arden Attorneys at Law
+Contact an Experienced Columbia Personal Injury Lawyer at Chappell, Smith & Arden

-Call our firm at (803) 531-9780 or email us via the contact form on this page to set up a free, no obligations initial consult with one of our lawyers.
+Call our firm at (803) 531-9780 or contact us online to set up a free, no obligations initial consult with one of our lawyers.
 During this meeting, you can find out more about your rights, as well as how we can help you.